AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

       2. The RED team was successful in placing and arming the bomb, but unable to prevent the GREEN team from disarming it; The GREEN team wins.
       3. The RED team was successful in placing and arming the bomb, the GREEN team fails to disarm it and the bomb detonates; The RED team wins.

 ##    Sabotage
 #### In this game mode the device acts as a bomb.
 1. When the "button" mode is used:
       1. The Red button Arms the bomb.
       2. The Green button Disarms the bomb.
 2. When the "Passcode" mode is used:
       1. "A" is used to initialize the passcode entry to Arm the bomb.
       2. "D" is used to initialize the passcode entry to Disarm the bomb.
       3. You can set the length of the passcode to a value between 04 and 16 digits
       4. The "Passcode hint" system is available.
 3. Common for both "passcode" and "button" modes:
+      1. The game time resets itself every time the "Bomb" changes from armed to disarmed and vice versa.
-      1. The bomb can be armed and defused as many times as the game time allows.
+      2. The bomb can be armed and disarmed multiple times without ending the game.
-      2. The bomb has to be defended by the GREEN team during Game Time.
+      3. The defending GREEN team's objective is to prevent the RED team from arming the bomb, until the game time expires.
-      3. The attacking RED team's objective is to arm the bomb and once armed must prevent the GREEN team from defusing it, until it detonates.
+      4. The attacking RED team's objective is to arm the bomb and once armed must prevent the GREEN team from defusing it, until it detonates.
 4. There are two ways to finish the game.
       1. The Game time expires and the RED team was unsuccessful in placing and arming the bomb; the GREEN team wins.
       2. The RED team was successful in placing and arming the bomb, the GREEN team fails to disarm it and the bomb detonates; The RED team wins.